 Below are answers to the most common questions posed to our personal injury attorneys on home modifications.

-A. Home modifications may be necessary in cases where a serious car accident or truck accident has imposed physical, mental or functional limitations on a person that make it impossible to live in his or her home the way it was before the accident.
+Home modifications may be necessary in cases where a serious car accident or truck accident has imposed physical, mental or functional limitations on a person that make it impossible to live in his or her home – given its structure and/or configuration – the way it was before the accident.

 In some instances, a Michigan auto accident victim’s injuries may require a full home renovation or construction of a new, modified home.

 Home modifications for disabled auto accident victims are considered an allowable medical expense according to the Michigan No-Fault Law.
 Here are explanations of all of your first-party Michigan No-Fault insurance benefits.

 In most cases, the No-Fault insurance company for the auto accident victim pays for the victim’s home modifications as part of the victim’s No-Fault benefits.

 However, the victim’s No-Fault insurance company is obligated to pay for home modifications only if the cost is reasonable and the modifications are “reasonably necessary” for the victim’s care, recovery or rehabilitation.

 In the event that a new modified home must be built, the Michigan Court of Appeals said in Sharp v.
 Preferred Risk Mutual Insurance Company that the No-Fault insurance company must pay “[a]s long as housing larger and better equipped is required for the injured person than would be required if he were not injured…”

 - Interest or ownership of the modified property

 - Utilities, maintenance